awazii/web-development/README.md

 # web-development
-this is my learning projects
+this folder is my learning Journey how to start from stratch.